apache/apisix-control-plane/README.md

 1. Support the declarative definition of yaml.
 2. Use the memory database to synchronize the gateway status.
 3. Diff capabilities based on memory objects.
-4. Sync / update the apisix configuration.
+4. Sync / update the APISIX configuration.
 5. Support incremental synchronization.
 6. Support transaction processing.

 We created [apache/apisix-control-plane](https://github.com/apache/apisix-control-plane) to provide the basic implementation of the above features.

+We also plan to support the following features

+1. Support multiple DP configuration.
+2. Support pull/push two synchronization strategies.
+3. Support multi-DP hybrid cluster.
+4. Support migration between DPs.

 ![](doc/images/flow.png)